-1. See Neely (2005) for a detailed overview of several recent intervention studies and their main results.
+1 See Neely (2005) for a detailed overview of several recent intervention studies and their main results.

-2. See, for example, Edison (1993) for a detailed exposition of the signaling and the portfolio balance channels.
+$^{^{2}}$ See, for example, Edison (1993) for a detailed exposition of the signaling and the portfolio balance channels.

-3. See Dominguez and Frankel (1993a) for a study of the portfolio balance channel.
+3 See Dominguez and Frankel (1993a) for a study of the portfolio balance channel.
 See Fatum and Hutchison (1999) and Lewis (1995) for studies of the (monetary policy) signaling channel.

-4. Official daily data on Japanese intervention from April 1991 to the present are publicly available.
+4 Official daily data on Japanese intervention from April 1991 to present is publicly available.
 As of January 2009, there has been no intervention in the JPY/USD exchange rate since March 16, 2004.
 See Fatum and Hutchison (2006a) and Ito (2003) and others for studies of the effects of official Japanese intervention during the 1990s.

-5. Fatum and Hutchison (2005) show that Japanese intervention is sterilized.
-Ito (2007) provides institutional details of intervention by the Bank of Japan (BOJ).
+5 Fatum and Hutchison (2005) show that Japanese intervention is sterilized.
+Ito (2007) provides institutional details of Bank of Japan intervention.